Ever wondered why some businesses flourish while others struggle to stay afloat, especially in the face of economic uncertainties?

 Step 4: Calculate Your Working Capital Needs

-Working capital is what you need to meet your cash obligations and fund growth.
-It’s also important to gauge your company’s financial health.
+You need working capital to meet your cash obligations and fund growth.
+It’s also essential to gauge your company’s financial health.

 Step 5: Balance Sheet Analysis